I don't own these characters, except for Trin, Shin, and Tatsu. The rest belong to Disney.

 "I do.
 While there is a chance that it is a trick, there's also a chance that she's being sincere.
 What if she's being sincere?"

-Kim nodded to show that she understood.
+Kim nodded.
 Trin left Kim to think of what they talked about.
 As soon as the blonde got into her bedroom, her phone went off.
-She checked to see how was calling and did not recognize the phone number.
+She checked to see who was calling, but did not recognize the phone number.
 She answered anyway and it turned out to be Tatsu.
-It would seem the mechanic had changed her mind, which Trin accepted, even though she had been upset with being brushed off before.
+It would seem the mechanic had changed her mind.
+Trin had to think on that, pride stung yet again, but still curious.
+She accepted, despite being upset with being brushed off before.

-Tatsu did take the time to explain that she had been having a bad few days and she did not mean to take it out on Trin.
-The college student accepted that and then explained that she might have a situation of her own soon, so she would like to move their date to next week.
-Tatsu accepted that because it would give her time to get her head together.
+Realizing this was not rhetorical, Tatsu explained she was having a bad few days… well, no, couple of weeks now and she had taken that out on Trin.
+The college student accepted that and then explained she might have a situation of her own soon, so she would like to move their date to next week.
+Tatsu accepted.
+It would give her time to get her head together.

-Trin was right to postpone her date because once Kim decided that she would like to see Shego was being serious, she had to start plotting for that to be possible.
-She called Shin and they came up with an idea to "rescue" Shego from not only Drakken's madness, but from the arms of any systems of justice that might be looking to take her down.
+Trin was right to postpone her date since she would barely have time to think.
+A couple of days later, Kim decided she would like to see if Shego was serious, so Trin had to help plot and plan for that to be possible.
+She called Shin and they came up with an idea to "rescue" Shego from not only Drakken's madness, but also from the arms of any systems of justice that might be looking to take her down.
 Trin and Shin sighed; the things they did for Kim.

-Trin herself was now blissfully dating Tatsu and making a better effort than Shin ever did to maintain the long distance relationship between the two of them, which Tatsu seemed to truly appreciate.
-Tatsu was definitely glad that Shin talked her into taking that date with Trin a few months ago because Trin certainly did make her happy.
+Trin herself was now grossly enchanted with Tatsu, dating her and loving her, and making a better effort than Shin ever did to maintain the long distance relationship between the two of them.
+Tatsu seemed to truly appreciate the effort and did her best to return it, surprisingly romantic when motivated.
+Tatsu often sent Trin cards, flowers, or other little items to let Trin know she was in Tatsu's thoughts and missed.
+Tatsu was definitely glad Shin talked her into that date with Trin a few months ago because Trin certainly did make her happy.

 Shin was making up for lost time, as Trin suspected he would, when it came to his sexuality.
 He was wilder than ever now that he found out he was gay.
-A couple of times, she had walked in on him with a random male, much to her disgust; that never happened when he was going out with girls.
-She hated that he would do such things on her good furniture and her polished floors, but he seemed to love every second that he was able to get on her nerves and have a good time.
+A couple of times, Trin had walked in on him with a random male in the middle of the living room, much to her disgust.
+This was something that never happened when he was going out with girls.
+She hated he would do such things on her good furniture and her polished floors, like he ever cleaned anything!
+But, he seemed to love every second that he was able to get on her nerves and have a good time.

 "Hey, can we get some breakfast?"
 Shego shouted as she and Kim entered the apartment in the morning.